olegrumiancev/sp-listform-react/README.md

 ##### The working React components, such as **ListForm and FormField** and their interfaces are provided by a separate NPM package that I poured my soul into (so, if it's bad, don't be very harsh!), called **[sp-react-formfields](https://npmjs.com/package/sp-react-formfields)**
 ## Description
 The output of this scaffolded solution will be (by default) in the ./dist folder and will contain webpacked *.JS / *.CSS and *.HTML files.
-The intended purpose of them is to use *.HTML files as content sources for Contenr Editor WebParts (CEWPs).
+The intended purpose of them is to use *.HTML files as content sources for Content Editor WebParts (CEWPs).
 Internally solution relies on a [@pnpjs](https://github.com/pnp/pnpjs) API.

-The structure of scaffolded solution is
+The structure of the scaffolded solution is

 ![img](https://olegrumiancev.github.io/sp-listform-react/structure.JPG)

 You are interested in 4 folders:
 - **config** - this will contain information about your target site (collection), deployment folder in that site (like _catalogs/mycode/... or even just SiteAssets/mycode/... -- your choice!). **Fill config by calling NPM RUN CONFIG**
-- **config / app.json** - change "spFolder" property to specofy where you want webpacked files to be uploaded
+- **config / app.json** - change "spFolder" property to specify where you want webpacked files to be uploaded
 - **scripts** - open **scripts/root.tsx** file if you want to write custom UI for your form (and not just use default one line for one field kind of deal).
-Look for function called **renderCustomFieldLogic** and modify it to return your custom JSX. to create form fields use **FormField / FormFieldLabel** components and pass internal name as string.
+Look for a function called **renderCustomFieldLogic** and modify it to return your custom JSX. to create form fields use **FormField / FormFieldLabel** components and pass internal name as string.
 - **webparts** - this folder contains two Handlebars template files which if you look at them are just HTML inside with some parameters substituted during build process and it is out of them that we are getting resulting *.HTML files in the ./dist folder.
 Once ./dist is uploaded - (we have a **gulp task** for this!!) they will be ready to be referenced in the CEWPs
    - listform.cewp.hbs - this file is designed to be referenced in CEWPs, so good for embedding in pages
    - listform.hbs - this file is a self-sufficient bare-bones HTML page, that can be linked to directly, just pass URL parameters